The Population Foundation of India works across the

 The programme aims to ensure better access, quality and uptake of sexual and reproductive health services for adolescents through increased resource allocation and utilisation by public health facilities.
 Under the programme supported by the Children’s Investment Fund Foundation (CIFF), PFI provides catalytic support to the National Health Mission’s Rashtriya Kishor Swasthya Karyakram (RKSK) at the state level and on a pilot basis in Sitapur District.
 We work closely with service providers and adolescent volunteers to facilitate the availability and uptake of counselling and health services.

 Increasing Investments in Adolescent Sexual and Reproductive Health

 Population Foundation of India has been a lead partner in this global advocacy initiative by Johns Hopkins University to increase the financial investment and political commitment needed to achieve the goals of the Family Planning 2020 (FP2020) initiative and ensure access to voluntary, high-quality family planning.

 The programme established District Working Groups across 12 districts in Uttar Pradesh, bringing together key stakeholders from the departments of Health & Family Welfare, Women and Child Development, Integrated Child Development Scheme (ICDS), Information and Broadcasting, Livelihoods, Education and Panchayati Raj Institutions (PRIs).
 Using evidence-based advocacy to draw attention to critical gaps in reach and quality of comprehensive family planning services, the programme has been successful in increasing ownership and accountability at the district and state level.
-Using systematic problem solving, planning and monitoring the project will eventually lead to an increase in uptake of family planning services.
+Systematic problem solving, planning and monitoring the project resulted in an increased uptake of family planning services.

 Planning and mobilising resources for family planning through a convergence model of district working groups.